TCDB is operated by the Saier Lab Bioinformatics Group

 1.D.184.
 Ion-selective Crown-ether Crystal Pore (IS-CE-P) Family

 Artificial solid-state ionic devices enable separation technologies.
 Ye et al. 2021 reported an artificial sodium-selective ionic device, built on synthesized porous crown-ether crystals which consist of densely packed 0.26-nm-wide pores.
-The Na+ selectivity of the artificial sodium-selective ionic device reached 15 against K +, which is comparable to the biological counterpart, 523 against Ca2 + , which is nearly two orders of magnitude higher than the biological one, and 1128 against Mg2 + .
+The Na+ selectivity of the artificial sodium-selective ionic device reached 15 against K + (comparable to the biological counterpart, 523 against Ca2+) which is nearly two orders of magnitude higher than the biological one, and 1128 against Mg2 + .
 The selectivity may arise from the size effect and molecular recognition effect.

 Crown ethers (CEs) are widely studied in the area of artificial ion channels owing to their intrinsic host-guest interaction with different kinds of organic and inorganic ions.
-Other advantages such as lower price, chemical stability, and easier modification also make CE a research hotspot in the field of synthetic transmembrane nanopores.
-And numerous CEs-based membrane-active synthetic ion channels were designed and fabricated in the past.
-Recent progress of CEs-based synthetic ion transporters has been comprehensively summarized in a review, including their design principles, functional mechanisms, controllable properties, and biomedical applications (He et al. 2023).
+Other advantages such as lower price, chemical stability, and easier modification also make CEs a research hotspot in the field of synthetic transmembrane nanopores.
+Numerous CE-based membrane-active synthetic ion channels have been designed and fabricated in the past, but progress of CEs-based synthetic ion transporters has been reviewed, including their design principles, functional mechanisms, controllable properties, and biomedical applications (He et al. 2023).

 References associated with 1.D.184 family: